meltingmettle/api-tick-meltingmettle/README.md

 requests
 datetime (This is automatically done by Zendesk's API, but I calculated an independent created_at stamp) DataTables

+As of now, the actual code is in a private repo, so I created this repo to store the public README until I'm cleared to release the source code publicly.

 # Design challenges and time-constraint decisions:
 Most notably, I opted to use Python on a Django framework over Ruby on Rails.